Written on the 7th of April ’05 at 5 in the everning.

 The wedding preparations started immediately, lest the courageous to-be-groom change his mind.

-The girl was in a forest, picking flowers and berries when she saw a horse by the stream.
+The girl was in a forest, picking flowers and berries for her wedding when she saw a horse by the stream.
 She walked towards it and to her surprise there was a handsome prince lying a little distance away.

 As she cautiously neared him she saw he was badly hurt and had passed out.
 She sprinkled water on his face and wiped his wounds.
-She went and got help and they carried the prince home.
+She went and got help and they carried the prince to her house.
 The girl who was cursed by birth served him, cured him and revived him completely.

 One fine day the prince finally woke up and looking at her, screamed and fell into a dead faint again!

-She went to her favorite place by the river and sobbed, and sobbed and sobbed.
+She went to her favorite place by the river and sobbed, and sobbed and sobbed some more.
 When she looked up again, her reflection shocked her.
 It wasn’t her face that looked back at her, but that of a beautiful woman!
 A woman so exquisite, she could only be a dream.

 She was finally rid of the curse!